HUZZLEHOFF/HUZZLEHOFF/READ ME.md

 <br />
 cuddles always welcome
 <br />
-if it seems ive ignored you, it probably wasnt intentional :-( i dont pay much attention
+if it seems ive ignored you, it probably wasnt intentional :^P i dont pay much attention
 <br />
 <br />
 **PLS DO!!!**: